 The Aerospace and Defense Industry in Turkey has been influenced by evolving conditions like many sectors that have entered the process of structural transformation since the 1980s.
 Especially in the last decade, it has a tendency of rising only.
 This sector can be called as the rising star of the economy not only in Turkey but also all around the world.

-Especially in the recent years, when the sector is newly developed and the countries with great potential are taken into consideration, the sector is expected to have great demand in the coming period.
-Given the development of passenger and freight transport, which is decisive in civil aviation, and the predictions for these, estimations made by two leading producers of the industry indicate that there is a significant production and supply opportunity in the relevant sector.
+Especially in recent years, when the sector is newly developed and the countries with great potential are taken into consideration, the sector is expected to have great demand in the coming period.
+Given the development of passenger and freight transport, which is decisive in civil aviation, and the predictions for these, estimations made by two leading producers of the industry indicate that there are a significant production and supply opportunity in the relevant sector.

 Data in Numbers

 - The Turkish defense industry has become a sector providing a turnover of 5 billion dollars and employing 50,000 people.

 - In 2016, the Aerospace and Defense Sector Industry in Turkey realized a total turnover of $ 6 billion.

 - The total trade volume of 10 companies in the Aegean Free Zone reached 1.5 billion dollars in 2016 with 1400 employees.

 - In the last 5 years, the sector has increased its exports by about 2 times and realized export of 7.6 billion dollars in that period.

 The latest projects of the sector

 There are many projects in this field and some has just begun, and the rest is ongoing projects.
 A few of them are;